patrikx3/onenote/README.md

 * Dark mode is enabled (but it is a hack, not supported by Microsoft, so quirky)
 * To show the menu, click ALT
 * Desktop menu
+* You can use the `--minimized` argument to start the app with minimized window
+* You can zoom the window
 * Icon
 * There is a bottom bar
     * It shows the current location